jochen-schweizer/express-prom-bundle/README.md

 # express prometheus bundle

-express middleware with popular prometheus metrics in one bundle.
+Express middleware with popular prometheus metrics in one bundle.
+It's also compatible with koa v1 (see below).

 Internally it uses **prom-client**.
 See: https://github.com/siimon/prom-client